ShadiyahMangru/DataTablesThrowback/README.md

 ### This application leverages a compile-time safety strategy: (i) Generics

 - (i) The Roster class uses **Generics** in the roster field declaration:   `private ArrayList<HockeyPlayer> roster;` **Motivation for use:** Java SE 8 allows programmers to add *different types of objects* to an ArrayList.
 Thanks to Generics, the benefits outweigh the pitfalls of this feature.
 Specifically, this application’s code acts upon HockeyPlayer objects and their direct descendants (Skater objects and Goalie objects).
-It is prudent to use Generics in the roster ArrayList declaration to ensure all roster elements be of (or a direct subclass of) type HockeyPlayer to avoid runtime errors.
+It is prudent to use Generics in the roster ArrayList declaration to ensure all roster elements be of (or be a direct subclass of) type HockeyPlayer to avoid runtime errors.
 Generics in object declaration alerts programmer to type mismatch(es) *at compile time* – provides compile-time type safety.
 In other words, generics in object declaration prevents runtime mishaps.

 ______________________________________________________________________________________________________________________________________
 ### This application leverages 3 *code-reusability and code-flexibility* strategies: (i) Generics, (ii) Method Overriding, (iii) Polymorphism